Asmit2952/DevOps-Roadmap/01-Prerequisites/01-Linux/03-Basic-Commands.md

 # Basic Commands in Linux

+* `man`: It searches, formats, and displays the information contained in the man page system.
 * `sudo`: Provides the user with administrative (admin) privileges when required
 * `su`: Switch to the root user
 * `cat`: Used to type out a file (or combine files)